 Are you looking for some fresh math ideas or simply a how-to for your K-6 homeschooled student?
 In this post, you will find a wide variety of math resources that I love including some that are FREE!
 We use curriculum but also sprinkle in living books, free web-based programs and more.

 A wise teacher once told me that you should select math programs from a few different sources.
 This way the student will see math from different angles.
 So, that is the way I have built the math component of our homeschool.

-My 10-year old son took a standardized test last spring as a gauge to how he is performing against his peers from public schools around the country.
-He attained the highest level of math performance on those tests.
-I was proud of this because I did not spend one second teaching to that test.
-I just provided him what I believe to be a well-rounded math education.
-I also have 9 and 6-year-old daughters (who have not taken any standardized test yet).
+My 10-year old son and 9-year old daughter have taken standardized tests as a gauge to how they are performing against their peers from public schools around the country.
+They attained the highest level of math performance on those tests.
+I was proud of this because I do not spend one-second teaching to that test.
+I just provided them what I believe to be a well-rounded math education.
+I also have a 6-year-old daughter.

 Here is our program:

 - Horizons Math–This visually-appealing spiral math program is our core curriculum.
 We have almost completed three years of Horizons Math.
 It offers ample practice and repetition but is done in much smaller bites than some of the more tedious math programs I’ve used and seen.
 There is a lot of variety in the lessons as well as games and puzzles.
 I also like it because the kids can teach themselves with the tutorials provided in the workbook.
 While I don’t present any formal lessons, I do use the teacher’s manual to grade their work.
 Overall, this is the most pleasant and well-rounded of any of the curriculum we have used.
 My only complaint is that when you start a new year the first 25-45 lessons are too easy.
 I assume this is because many people take off the summer and the kids need to review.
 We are year-round schoolers and don’t need that review time.
 So, I just have my kids double up on lessons until they become more challenging.
 Typically, they do one lesson per day.